PX4/PX4-user_guide/en/flight_modes/mission.md

 While flying in mission mode, if you decide to discontinue the mission and switch to any other mode e.g. position mode, fly the vehicle elsewhere with RC, and then switch back to mission mode, the vehicle will continue the mission from its current position and will fly to the next mission waypoint not visited yet.

 :::warning
-Ensure that the throttle stick is non-zero before switching to any RC mode (otherwise the vehicle will crash).We recommend you centre the control sticks before switching to any other mode.
+Ensure that the throttle stick is non-zero before switching to any RC mode (otherwise the vehicle will crash).
+We recommend you centre the control sticks before switching to any other mode.
 :::

 For more information about mission planning, see: